Stormix/memes/README.md

 ## Contribution

-Make a pull request to add your memes or ads here.
+Make a pull request to add your memes ~~or ads~~ here.

-P.S: put the in the media folder.
+P.S: put the image in the media folder.